Yuki Tsunoda: FIA Formula 2 (2020)

 Tsunoda took his second pole of the year in Spa-Francorchamps.
 After a slow pit stop during the feature race, Tsunoda would fall behind Nikita Mazepin but fought back to him by lap 20.
 Mazepin would push Tsunoda wide on the penultimate lap while defending, which earned the Russian a five-second time penalty.
 Tsunoda would be promoted to the win having finished second on the road.
-In the sprint race,Tsunoda finished in ninth as a penalty for hitting Ilott at the start saw him drop out of the points due to a time penalty.
+In the sprint race, Tsunoda finished in ninth as a penalty for hitting Ilott at the start saw him drop out of the points due to a time penalty.
 He secured second in qualifying for Monza.
 A slow start in the feature race dropped him to fifth, Tsunoda made it up by crossing the line in fourth place.
 In the sprint race, mechanical woes saw him out early.
 In Mugello, he qualified 11th and finished eighth on the road in the feature race, but was penalised for colliding with Dan Ticktum, dropping to 16th.
 His disappointing weekend continued in the sprint race, as he damaged his front wing hitting the back of Felipe Drugovich on the fourth last lap, and was forced to pit which dropped him to 20th.

 In Sochi, Tsunoda claimed his third pole ahead of teammate Daruvala.
 He settled for second place after being overtaken by Mick Schumacher, although he would win a battle over Ilott for runners-up position on the last lap.
 In the sprint race, Tsunoda finished in sixth.
 Tsunoda sat third in the standings heading into the two-month break before the final two rounds, 44 points behind leader Schumacher.
 In Bahrain, Tsunoda spun out on his flying lap, which left him down in last.
 He made an incredible charge on the alternate strategy, charging to sixth.
 In the sprint race, Tsunoda suffered a puncture on lap 1 cause by contact with Marcus Armstrong which ruined his race, ending in 15th.
 He took pole for the second Bahrain round.
 Tsunoda had another feature race battle with Mazepin, but the Japanese driver would win out and take another victory.
 In the sprint race, a last lap charge passing Ticktum would seal second place.
 Overall, Tsunoda took three wins, four pole positions, seven podiums and finished third in the championship with 200 points.
 He was the best-placed rookie and scored more points than any other driver across the feature races.

 Formula One career

-His first experience driving a Formula One car came in a November 2020 test session at Imola Circuit, driving the Toro Rosso STR13.
+Tsunoda's first experience driving a Formula One car came in a November 2020 test session at Imola Circuit, driving the Toro Rosso STR13.
 The following month, he drove for AlphaTauri in the end-of-season rookie test at Yas Marina Circuit.
 He completed further test sessions in the STR14 at Imola Circuit and Misano World Circuit over the winter break.